bobril/bobril.github.io/md/get-started.md

 `destroy` - called before bobril node is removed from Virtual DOM

-Timer component use them for setup and clear the interval.
+`Timer` component uses them for setup and clear the interval.

 The `<button>` html element is used to reset the timer.
 Reset is implemented as a `callback` (event delegation) for handling normalized `onChange` event of the element.
 This normalized event handlers are automatically accessible on html elements or their handling can be written as a public life-cycle method of `Component` class delegated up as a callback in input data.